 - If someone has completed COVID-19 vaccination (two doses in a two-dose series or one dose in a one-dose series) and is exposed, they do not need to quarantine if ALL of the following are true:

 - The COVID-19 exposure was at least 14 days after their vaccination series was fully completed.

 - They do not currently have any symptoms of COVID-19.

 And you have symptoms:

 Talk to your doctor and follow their advice.

 And you do not have symptoms:

-Continue to protect yourself by using social distancing and frequent hand-washing, and by wearing a mask when you’re out in public.
+Continue to protect yourself.
+Get vaccinated if you are able, and until you are fully vaccinated, follow social distancing and frequent hand-washing, and wear a mask when you’re out in public.
 Get tested again if you develop symptoms or have contact with someone with COVID-19.